 Disarm – any time you roll a 10 during a melee attack, roll 1d10: if the result is 6 or higher, you disarm your opponent (in addition to inflicting damage or any other effects).

-Explosive power – inflict damage equal to your remaining power points to a target.
-This attack is automatically successful.
+Explosive power – inflict damage equal to your remaining power points to a target; attack roll (+2) versus target.
 Cost: all available power points (2 power point minimum).

 Heroic strength – when conducting any check involving heroic acts or values, you gain a +1 bonus.